rvedotrc/network-location-change/controlplane/README.txt

 # In other words: ControlPlane seems to basically do:
 # clean env ; cd / ; /bin/sh "entire argument that was entered in the prefs box"

-# However in the "generic" wrapper we then "exec" the next script (allowing us
-# to use any shell), and add basename $0 (allowing us to pass the action as an
-# argument).